JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 fig
 ```

-We have two minima in the potential landscapemsuch that the system under the drift will dissipate to these corresponding atractors at close to $(-1.0, 0.0)$ and $(1.0, 0.0)$.
+We have two minima in the potential landscape, such that the system under the drift will dissipate to these corresponding atractors at close to $(-1.0, 0.0)$ and $(1.0, 0.0)$.
 We compute two ellepses around these minima:

 ```@example
 point_a = (-1.0, 0.0)
 point_b = (1.0, 0.0)
 radii = (0.3, 0.4)
-density = 0.04
+density = 0.1

 Na = round(Int, π * sum(radii) / density) # the number of points on the A-circle
 Nb = Na